 One feature that I find great and that customers have highlighted is the fact that the lid can close while spinning a record.
 So no more dust on your record player or vinyl.

-The downside of a belt drive is that speed is not always precise and start up time is slower.
-But this shouldn’t bother you since you’re not using the record player as a DJ would use a direct dive turntable.
+The downside of a belt drive is that speed is not always precise and start-up time is slower.
+But this shouldn’t bother you since you’re not using the record player as a DJ would use a direct drive turntable.

 The upside of a belt drive is that the belt acts as a shock absorber, reducing the vibration that resonates from the motor to the tonearm and stylus.